Mineralogy Certification Course

 - Tectosilicates: [SiO2]0

-Tetrahedron configurations are negatively charged, and therefore, they need to be balanced with positively charged cations to create a mineral.
-As a result, the mineral formula of silicates contains many other elements.
-However, if you quickly look at the Si-O complex, you can identify which group of silicates you are dealing with.
+Tetrahedron configurations are negatively charged and, therefore, need to be balanced with positively charged cations to create a mineral.
+As a result, silicate mineral formulas contain many other elements.
+However, you can identify the silicate subclass by looking at the Si-O complex.
 This can provide hints about the mineral's structure and even some physical properties.

 Introduction to Nesosilicates

-We have already learned that each [SiO4]4- tetrahedron is isolated in nesosilicates, meaning the oxygen corners are not shared with other [SiO4]4- tetrahedrons.
-In nesosilicates, tetrahedra are connected with other cations like Mg+2, Fe+2, or Ca+2.
-The most common mineral example to illustrate nesosilicates is olivine (Mg,Fe)2[SiO4].
+In nesosilicates, each [SiO4]4- tetrahedron is isolated, meaning the oxygen corners are not shared with other [SiO4]4- tetrahedrons.
+Instead, the tetrahedra are connected with other cations like Mg+2, Fe+2, or Ca+2.
+The most common example of nesosilicates is olivine (Mg,Fe)2[SiO4].

-A Closer Look at Chemical Formula, Subclass, and Isomorphism
+A Closer Look at Chemical Formulas, Subclasses, and Isomorphism

 Let's take the olivine formula as an example and try to understand what it tells us.